 Surprisingly enough, not only are these myths common for virgins and inexperienced individuals, but also for full-blown adults and older single people who’ve decided to give senior dating another chance.

-In that name, we’ve decided to list the top 5 most common myths about sex and debunk them, so we suggest you keep reading if you want to find out more.
+We’ve decided to list the top 15 sexual myths and debunk them.
+So, we suggest you keep reading these common misconceptions about sex if you want to find out more.

 1. The size and shape are crucial factors

-This is, without a shadow of a doubt, the most common misconception about sex and, ironically, men are the ones who are keeping it alive.
+This sexual myth, without a shadow of a doubt, the most common misconception about sex, and, ironically, men are the ones who are keeping it alive.

 Most guys think that bigger or longer is always better, but it’s not.
 First, a long penis is not something a woman necessarily wants to see.
 Second, experienced ladies and women who know a thing or two about sexual pleasure are more into shorter and thicker penises.